fpv-wtf/opkg-repo/README.md

  Please do not tag packages with the `wtfos-` prefix without consulting with the team first, as it's reserved for core packages.
 Please also don't tag packages with the author/group name, use the Maintainer .ipk control field instead.
 This will be shown soon in the configurator (as of time of writing).

+### Entware mirroring
+For maintainers, please note that `make entware-mirror` will fetch entware packages filtered by entware-packages.txt (the preceeding / and proceeding _ are important for exact matching) into the `entware-armv7sf-k3.2` folder for mirroring.
+We do this (and commit the .ipks fetched) because bin.entware.com has stability issues.

 ### Licensing
 Please make sure that the package you are submitting has an open source license attached to it (preferably GPL V3).
 Pull Requests for packages without a license (or a too restrictive licence) will be rejected.